-Just don’t make up problems with the property that don’t exist in order to try to get out of your current lease, Winston says.
-“Try to be open and honest and approach your landlord in a nice and friendly manner,” he recommends.
+Just don’t make up problems with the property that don’t exist to get out of your current lease.
+“Try to be open and honest and approach your landlord in a nice and friendly manner,” Winston recommends.

 4. Don’t Forget the Walk-Through

-No matter how anxious you are to move out, you should protect yourself from unexpected charges for damages to the property by doing a walk-through with your landlord and getting a written record of the results.
-If at all possible, don’t leave until you do.
-If your landlord refuses, take detailed pictures — or better yet video — of the status of the property the day you leave.
+No matter how anxious or excited you are to move out, protect yourself from unexpected charges by doing a walk-through with your landlord and getting a written record of the results.
+We wouldn’t recommend leaving your rental until you’re able to do this.
+Should your landlord refuse to do a walk-through, take detailed pictures—or better yet, video—of the property’s status the day you leave.

-Do not assume your security deposit will take care of any remaining balance that you owe.
-“When you are breaching the contract it doesn’t always entitle the landlord to scoop up your security deposit.
-For example, in New York the landlord has to go to the housing court to file a complaint in order to take that.”
+“When you are breaching the contract, it doesn’t always entitle the landlord to scoop up your security deposit.
+For example, in New York, the landlord has to go to the housing court to file a complaint in order to take that.”
 Winston says.

-Similarly, don’t assume that if you pay your portion of the rent on time, but your roommate does not, that you are off the hook.
-If you both signed the lease you are both fully responsible for the entire rent, regardless of what the two of you have worked out between yourselves.
-In addition, if your roommate causes damage to the property and doesn’t pay for it, you may be stuck holding the bag.
+Similarly, if you live with a roommate and you pay your portion of the rent but your roommate does not, this missing payment has financial repercussions.
+If you both signed the lease, you are both fully responsible for the entire rent check, regardless of what the two of you have worked out between yourselves.
+But if your name is the only one on the lease, you may be the one stuck holding the bag.

-You may have legitimate reasons for breaking a lease that aren’t spelled out in a lease; for safety or health reasons for example.
+You may have legitimate reasons for breaking a lease that aren’t spelled out in the actual lease, like a safety or health reason directly connected to the property.

 There may be state-specific laws that allow you to break a lease early.
-For example, in Washington state one of the legitimate reasons for terminating a lease include when a landlord fails to make certain types of repairs within a specific period of time.
-But mold, as our reader mentioned, doesn’t appear to be one of those specific circumstances.
-In New York, tenants age 62 or older (or their spouses) who qualify because their physicians certify that they are no longer able to live independently may be able to terminate their leases.
+For example, in Washington, one legitimate reason for terminating a lease is the landlord failing to make certain types of repairs within a specific period of time—as long as mold isn’t part of the problem.

 7. Get Help

 Landlord-tenant laws are state-specific.
-So it’s a good idea to research your rights as a tenant.
-If you believe a landlord’s actions may be illegal, you may be able to get help from Legal Aid, a local housing agency or a consumer protection attorney in your state.
+So it’s a good idea to research your rights as a tenant before signing your name on the dotted line.
+If you believe a landlord’s actions are illegal, you may be able to get help from legal aid programs, a local housing agency, or a consumer protection attorney in your state.

-Understand that even if you do everything right, problems can arise.
-Perhaps like our reader’s story above illustrates, an unknown balance can wind up in collections and you may not hear about it until the damage to your credit scores is done.
-Or the fact that you terminated your lease early may wind up reported to specialty credit reporting agencies used by landlords and catch you by surprise the next time you try to rent.
+Understand that even if you do everything right, problems can come up.
+For example, an unknown balance can wind up in collections and you may not hear about it until the damage to your credit score is done.
+Or if you terminated your lease early, the leftover balance may be reported to specialty credit reporting agencies used by landlords—and these reports could catch you by surprise the next time you try to rent.

-For that reason keep good records of what transpired long after you think you’ll need them (seven years is usually safe).
-Also review your free annual credit reports and get your free credit scores frequently to make sure you’re aware of any significant changes.
-You can get two free credit scores updated monthly at Credit.com.
+Whatever the reason, keep detailed and legible records of what transpired long after you think you’ll need them—seven years is usually safe.
+Also, frequently review your credit report and credit scores to make sure you’re aware of any significant changes.
+You can get two free credit scores updated every 14 days at Credit.com.